Last Updated on February 8, 2023

 Chemical analysis of the fresh and dried flowers found that the concentration of polyphenols is higher in fresh elderflowers than in dried.
 Researchers connected with the University of Missouri are experimenting with freezing fresh flowers for use in elderflower products.

-But since we’ll want elderflower tea during cold and flu season, and fresh elderflowers are nowhere to be found in the dead of winter, dried elder blossoms are often what we’ll use in elderflower tea.
+But since we’ll want elderflower tea during cold and flu season, and fresh elderflowers are nowhere to be found in the dead of winter, dried elder blossoms are often what we’ll use in elder blossom tea.

 HARVESTING ELDERFLOWERS FOR ELDERBERRY FLOWER TEA